abdul-nur/CryptoWatch/README.md

 ->either remove api support for blogs or host elsewhere

-issue with github accepting login system
+issue with github accepting login system and parsing info to dashboard page